CanonicalLtd/maas-docs/en/intro-concepts.md

 Commissions a node.
 Changes a node's status from 'New' to 'Commissioning' to 'Ready'.

+Commissioning enables MAAS to build a detailed inventory of RAM, CPU, storage, NICs and accelerators like GPUs itemised and usable as constraints for machine selection.

-If unsuccessful, the status becomes 'Failed commissioning'.
+If commissioning is unsuccessful, the status becomes 'Failed commissioning'.

 Any time a node's underlying networking or disk subsystem has changed it should be re-commissioned.
 Typically, you would mark the node as 'Broken' (see below),